Delray Beach, Florida Therapists

 As of 2017, Delray Beach was home to 68,749 individuals.
 86 percent of those individuals aged 25 or older possess a high school diploma.
 37 percent of individuals in the same age group have a bachelor’s degree or higher.

 The median household income in Delray Beach is $53,233, which is slightly lower than the national median but slightly higher than the state’s median.
 The average income per capita is $37,887, which is significantly higher than the national average of $31,177 and the state average of $28,774.
-However, the poverty rates are higher in Delray Beach than in all of Florida or the nation, at 16.5 to 17.2 percent, depending on which source to which you refer.
+However, the poverty rates are higher in Delray Beach than in all of Florida or the nation, at 16.5 to 17.2 percent, depending on which source you refer to.

 As with many Florida cities, Delray Beach is extremely diverse.
 While the majority of residents are white (55.9 percent), approximately one-third of residents are African American and another 10 percent are Hispanic.
 Asians make up almost three percent of the population.